IsaacHLindab/Visualization-of-shipping-volume/README.md

 8. Prep for AI/ML assistant

 **Overview of sprints:**
-Sprint 1 - Research and POC
+1. Research and POC
-Sprint 2 - Steering group meeting
+2. Steering group meeting
-Sprint 3 - Basic visualization tool
+3. Basic visualization tool
-Sprint 4 - Connect to real time data
+4. Connect to real time data
-Sprint 5 - Implement loading suggestions
+5. Implement loading suggestions
-Sprint 6 - Go live in Control Tower
+6. Go live in Control Tower
-Sprint 7 - Go live in Transport Office (Sweden)
+7. Go live in Transport Office (Sweden)
-Sprint 8 - Prep for AI/ML assistant
+8. Prep for AI/ML assistant

 More detailed overview of sprints can be found in teams "original overview of agile planning.png"